sidgureja7803/Idea_Hub/docs/cerebras.md

-# Cerebras Integration in FoundrIQ
+# Cerebras Integration in IdeaHub

-This document details how FoundrIQ integrates with the Cerebras Inference API.
+This document details how IdeaHub integrates with the Cerebras Inference API.

 ## Integration Architecture

-FoundrIQ leverages Cerebras' powerful inference capabilities through a dedicated worker process that runs specialized agents for different aspects of startup analysis.
+IdeaHub leverages Cerebras' powerful inference capabilities through a dedicated worker process that runs specialized agents for different aspects of startup analysis.
 The worker communicates with the Cerebras API to perform complex reasoning and analysis tasks.

 ## Key Features